munich-gophers/ai-workshop/README.md

 ## WORKSHOP STRUCTURE

 Phase 1: Choose Your Path (2 min)
-Pick Path A or Path B and navigate to that directory
+Pick Path A, B, C, or D and navigate to that directory

 Phase 2: Build (25 min)
 Each path has 3 checkpoints: